kiba/Writings/fac/chp15_plans_for_the_future.md

 Addendum: I got yet into another argument with Rin about moving them back or not.
 She was very insistent on taking care of them, not just their physical health, but also mental health as well.
 I also pointed out that they are trained killers and missing-nins.
 She argued back against me that we don't know their history and who they are.
 We kept arguing back and forth, sometime in circles.

-Finally, the commander made the tie-breaking decision to take a chance to end the argument.
+Finally, the commander made the tie-breaking decision to take a chance, ending our argument.

-I warned Rin that ninjas are very dangerous, even if they don't have aura.
+Fine.
+But don't blame me if something really bad happens.

 **Year 2: Day 205**